Skinamarink: Plot

 Kaylee runs downstairs, where Kevin helps her push the couch to block off the hallway from which the voice was calling her.
 When Kevin falls asleep, the voice calls Kaylee again.
 When Kevin wakes up, he sees that Kaylee is gone and toys and objects are suspended against a wall.
 The voice beckons Kevin into the basement, where he sees Kaylee, who no longer has eyes or a mouth.
 The voice tells him it wants to play as some of the toys begin to disappear.
 A drawer opens in the kitchen, and Kevin complies with the voice's command to insert a knife into one of his eyes.

 Kevin calls 9-1-1 and tells the operator he was hurt and feels sick.
 The operator tells him to stay on the line and that adults are on their way.
 Kevin informs the operator that the doors have disappeared before dropping the phone, which then turns into a Chatter Telephone toy.
 The voice claims responsibility for this, telling Kevin that it can "do anything".
 It says that Kaylee disobeyed it and demanded to see her parents, so it took away her mouth.

 The voice tells Kevin to come upstairs.
 Holding a flashlight, Kevin finds himself on the ceiling.
 He walks into a bedroom which becomes a void, and a dollhouse is shown sitting on a pile of toys in a seemingly infinite hallway as onscreen text reads "572 days".
 Kaylee is seen sitting on the bed; her body slowly fades away, followed by her head.
 Photos are shown of people with their faces either missing or distorted.
 Kevin cries out as blood splatters onto the floor, then disappears and splatters repeatedly.
 He asks Kaylee if they can watch "something happy", followed by an apparition of a door.
 In the dark, an unidentifiable face appears over him in his bed and tells him to go to sleep.
-Kevin asks the face what its name is twice, but it does not respond.
+Kevin asks the face what its name is twice.
+It does not respond.